mrweber2/BashWES_Cancer_VarCall/README.md

   ---------------------------------- | -------
-  Quality Control check of the raw reads and trimming       |           `bash trim_input.sh <runfile>` Aligning reads to a reference and basic quality control thereafter |  `bash start.sh <runfile>*` Complete variant calling, including the realignment stage    |       ` bash start.sh <runfile>` Complete variant calling, without the realignment stage       |      ` bash start.sh <runfile>` Resume execution after a failing job                    |            ` bash resumePartialExectuion.sh <path to the logs directory from the failed run of the workflow> <name of the task to be resubmitted- see section 2.5>`
+  Quality Control check of the raw reads and trimming       |           `bash trim_input.sh <runfile>` Aligning reads to a reference and basic quality control thereafter |  `bash start.sh <runfile>*` Complete MuTect2 variant calling, excluding the realignment stage  |       ` bash start.sh <runfile>` Resume execution after a failing job                    |            ` bash resumePartialExectuion.sh <path to the logs directory from the failed run of the workflow> <name of the task to be resubmitted- see section 2.5>`

 \+ Better to use nohup to run your analysis, as in: `nohup <script_name> <needed_file> > log.nohup` to be able to track the run quickly, and also log off freely afterwards.